Published: 03/14/2023 - 8:00 AM

 Each part of this stroke should complement the other while keeping your body balanced and streamlined.
 Once you've mastered the front crawl, you'll be able to glide through the water with ease.
 Other beginner strokes include the sidestroke, butterfly and backstroke.

-Get Swim Lessons in the Greater Philadelphia Area at the YMCA
+Learn How to Swim in the Greater Philadelphia Area at the YMCA

 After mastering these basic swimming skills, you can feel safer and enjoy your time in the pool this summer.
 It's an excellent sport for all ages and abilities, offering various health benefits.
-To start, take advantage of the YMCA's swim lessons and recreational offerings in the Greater Philadelphia Area.
+To learn swimming, take advantage of the YMCA's swim lessons and recreational offerings in the Greater Philadelphia Area.

 We offer a wide range of swim classes, including individualized and group classes.
 Lessons can be tailored to your skill level, so no matter your swimming level, you're bound to find something that fits your needs.
 When you master the basic swimming techniques, you can also take advantage of our recreational swim offerings.